 A ley line walk from Upton House and Gardens

-In October 1642 King Charles left Shrewsbury to march his army to London where he intended to confront the Parliamentarian army.
+In October 1642 King Charles left Shrewsbury, marching his army to London to confront the Parliamentarian army.
 The King unexpectedly encountered Parliamentary forces near Edge Hill and, on 23 October, descended the steep slope to engage in what was to be the first major battle of the English Civil War.
-Neither side was capable of inflicting a decisive result.
-Around 1500 combatants died and many others from both sides left the killing fields either to flee or to loot.
-After an inconclusive result, King Charles continued onwards to London for another inconclusive encounter, after which the English Civil War continued for four years.
+Neither side was capable of inflicting a decisive result and around 1500 combatants died.
+The English Civil War continued for four years.

 A mile or so to the south, Shenington Gliding Club occupies the site of a World War 2 Bomber Command RAF base.
 It was used for bomber training and for operational bombing flights to Germany.
 In 1942 it was selected for test flights of the first British jet aircraft, the Gloster E28/39 Pioneer invented by (Sir) Frank Whittle.
-His manufacturing company was nearby, as was his birthplace, just 30 miles away in Coventry.
 Look out for birds surfing the updraught caused by the escarpment; gliders from Shenington Gliding Club might also be circling above you.

 Continue along the line of the ridge, catching glimpses through the trees of the plains below.
-At King John's Lane (metalled) cross the road, again diagonally to the left then after a few paces take the path on your right which continues the line along the ridge.
+Cross the metalled lane (this leads to Westcote Manor), slightly to the left, for a few paces to rejoin the path on the other side of the lane.
+Continue on until you come to a small area that opens out to the left, and going downhill is a track known as King John's Lane.
+You will see some ruined walls either side of the track, which leads down to the end of the village of Radway.
+Cross the area to the path and continue along the ridgeway.
 You will soon spot the unmistakable octagonal tower of the Castle Inn on your right.
 This is about half way through the walk so you may wish to take a rest.
 Just a few paces down to your left across a stile you will find a stone bench where you can sit and take in stunning uninterrupted views.
 Whatever your choice continue along the ridge-line path, past an obelisk, and within a few minutes you approach 'Jacob's ladder', a long flight of stone steps leading up to a B road.
 At this point you can cut the walk short and return to Upton House by turning right onto the road, past the Castle Inn, then after 1 mile (1.6 km) or so left at the T junction and soon after the car park at Upton House comes into view on your right.
 Otherwise cross the road to take the turning signposted for Ratley village.

-The tower at the Castle Inn was contructed in 1742 to commemorate the centenary of the Battle of Edgehill.
-It was inspired by Guys Tower at nearby Warwick Castle and is reputed to be the spot where King Charles raised his standard before engaging with Oliver Cromwell's opposing parliamentary forces on the plains below.
-The rear terrace of the inn provides another opportunity to take in those views.
-A few minutes after passing the tower the walk takes you past an obelisk on your left.
-It was erected in 1854 to commemorate the Battle of Waterloo and the gallantry of a local son, Colonel F. S. Miller, in commanding the VIth Inniskilling Dragoons.
+The tower at the Castle Inn was constructed in 1742 by Sanderson Miller of Radway Grange.
+Built to commemorate the centenary of the Battle of Edgehill, it was inspired by Guys Tower at nearby Warwick Castle and is reputed to be the spot where King Charles raised his standard before engaging with Oliver Cromwell's opposing parliamentary forces on the plains below.

 Continue for around 750 yards (700 metres) to the bottom of the hill in Ratley village.
 Once the road bears to the left you need to take the right turn onto a track heading towards Manor Farm.
 However there is another chance to divert for refreshment, this time to the Rose and Crown, by continuing to follow the road as it bears left until you come to the end of the village.
 Retrace your steps to take the track towards Manor Farm.
 Just before the farm gate, cross the stile in the corner to the right.